 - The student and any outside party who has the student's written authorization. - School officials (defined above) who have "legitimate educational interests." - A Teaching Assistant (TA) or a Graduate Assistant (GA) may be granted access to educational records for courses they are assigned to, or for courses which they are assisting with instruction. - Parents of a dependent student as defined by the Internal Revenue Code may have access to the student's education records.
 The parent must attest to dependency status and file a form annually with the Office of the Registrar.
-Students may revoke parents' access to their educational records, thus it is important to determine if a release is in effect (see below). - A person in response to a lawfully issued subpoena or court order, as long as DU first makes a reasonable attempt to notify the student.
+Students may revoke parents' access to their educational records, thus it is important to determine if a release is in effect (see below).

+- A person in response to a lawfully issued subpoena or court order, as long as DU first makes a reasonable attempt to notify the student.
 All subpoenas and court orders for student information should be referred to the Office of the Registrar.
-Law enforcement officials seeking student information should be referred immediately to the University Counsel (x14646) or the Office Campus Safety (x12139).

-• DU may notify parents or guardians when a dependent student under the age of 21 is or suspended or dismissed.
+Law enforcement officials seeking student information should be referred immediately to the Registrar (303-871-4095), University Counsel (303-871-4646) or Campus Safety (303-871-2139). - The University may notify the parents or legal guardians of any student under the age of 21 whose current enrollment ends due to suspension or dismissal.
+The University also reserves the right to notify the parents or legal guardians of any dependent student under the age of 21 who has been found responsible for violating any drug or alcohol policies.